beccaawhite/Project-1/readme.md

 ## Getting Started

 To start the game click the "Deal Cards" button.
-From there you will click "Next" to draw each round.
+From there you will click "Draw Card" to draw each round.
 The game will end when one player has all 52 cards.
 This game can be played at https://beccaawhite.github.io/Project-1/